lawrence-matsuoka/home-server/README.md

 ## Router
 Our current place is on Bell's Fibre network and uses a Bell Gigahub acting as our modem and router.
 I want to use another machine as our router running OPNSense.
 My initial plan was to put the Gigahub into [bridge mode](https://pon.wiki/guides/bridge-the-bce-inc-giga-hub/), however it seems that a recent firmware update has disabled this feature for non-business customers.
 I decided to go with Advanced DMZ since it is simple to setup, and forward the network traffic from the Gigahub to the OPNSense box.
-From my understanding, this should minimize any Double NAT issues and have OPNSense control routing and firewall duties.
+From my understanding, this should minimize most Double NAT issues and set OPNSense to control routing and firewall duties.

 ### Bell model
 Access the GUI at https://192.168.2.1
-Enable Advanced DMZ and select the OPNSense router's mac address
+Enable Advanced DMZ and select the OPNSense router's mac address Disable Wi-Fi

 ### OPNSense
 The GUI can be found at https://192.168.1.1